-\item\textit{Aortic Stenosis (AS):} the aortic valve leaflets stiffen due to calcification \revb{(Fig. \ref{fig:concept-heart-murmur-diagrams}, Lower-Left)}, narrowing the valve opening (i.e., stenosis), resulting in a high-pitched noise that increases in loudness as the valve opens and decreases as it closes.
-This produces a \textit{crescendo-descresendo} murmur during the systolic heart phase, visualized as a diamond shape (Fig. \ref{fig:concept-heart-murmur-diagrams}a).
-In severe AS, the shape apex shifts later and is lower, due to delayed valve closure and weaker heart performance (Fig. \ref{fig:concept-heart-murmur-diagrams}e).
+\item[1)] \textit{Aortic Stenosis (AS):} the aortic valve leaflets are calcified and stiff (Fig. \ref{fig:concept-heart-murmur-diagrams}, Lower-left), narrowing the valve opening (i.e., stenosis), causing a high-pitched noise that loudens as the valve opens and softens as it closes.
+This systolic \textit{crescendo-descresendo} murmur is visualized as a diamond shape (Fig. \ref{fig:concept-heart-murmur-diagrams}a).
+In severe AS, the shape apex is later and lower, due to delayed valve closure and weaker heart (Fig. \ref{fig:concept-heart-murmur-diagrams}e).

-\item\textit{Mitral Regurgitation (MR):} the mitral valve fails to fully close, allowing blood to flow backward (i.e., regurgitation).
-This reverse flow is heard as a constant, high-pitched murmur during the systolic heart phase, and is visualized as a \textit{uniform} low amplitude sound (Fig. \ref{fig:concept-heart-murmur-diagrams}b).
-Sometimes, the mitral valve remains closed until mid-systole (Fig. \ref{fig:concept-heart-murmur-diagrams}f).
+\item[2)] \textit{Mitral Regurgitation (MR):} the mitral valve fails to fully close, allowing backward blood flow (i.e., regurgitation), heard as a constant, high-pitched murmur during the systolic heart phase.
+This is visualized as a \textit{uniform} low-amplitude sound (Fig. \ref{fig:concept-heart-murmur-diagrams}b).
+Sometimes the valve opens mid-systole (Fig. \ref{fig:concept-heart-murmur-diagrams}f).

-\item\textit{Mitral Valve Prolapse (MVP):} the tendons keeping the mitral valve closed fails, causing the valve to pop open (prolapse), allowing blood to regurgitate.
+\item[3)] \textit{Mitral Valve Prolapse (MVP):} the tendons keeping the mitral valve closed fails, causing the valve to pop open (prolapse), allowing blood to regurgitate.
 This opening is heard as a mid-systolic "click", visualized as a vertical line (Fig. \ref{fig:concept-heart-murmur-diagrams}c).
 Often the regurgitation is audible as a uniform, high-pitched murmur, which is MVP with MR (Fig. \ref{fig:concept-heart-murmur-diagrams}g).

-\item\textit{Mitral Stenosis (MS):} the mitral valve leaflets fuse (i.e., stenosis) due to rheumatic heart disease, reducing blood flow during the \textit{diastolic} heart phase (Fig. \ref{fig:concept-heart-murmur-diagrams}d).
-After the S2 "dub", the valve snaps open with a "click" sound, enabling large blood flow, followed by a decrescendo as flow reduces, then a constant low-pitch "rumble", and a crescendo before the next S1.
+\item[4)] \textit{Mitral Stenosis (MS):} the mitral valve leaflets fuse (i.e., stenosis) due to rheumatic heart disease, reducing blood flow during the \textit{diastolic} heart phase (Fig. \ref{fig:concept-heart-murmur-diagrams}d).
+After the S2 "dub", the valve snaps open with a "click" sound, enabling blood flow, followed by a decrescendo as flow reduces, then a constant low-pitch "rumble", and a crescendo before the next S1.
 Severe MS has an earlier "click" during diastole and longer murmur decrescendo (Fig. \ref{fig:concept-heart-murmur-diagrams}h).

 \end{enumerate}